wooshrow/course-python/README.md

 Install the following on your laptop:

 1. Download this course-repository to your laptop.
-For example you [can download its zip](https://github.com/wooshrow/course-python/archive/refs/heads/main.zip).
+For example you [can download its zip here](https://github.com/wooshrow/course-python/archive/refs/heads/main.zip).

-1. Install [Python 3.x](https://www.python.org/), at least version 3.7.
+1. Install **Python 3.x** from https://www.python.org/ , at least version 3.7.
 The latest now is 3.10.

-    To check if you have the right version, open a Command Line shell, and do:
+    To check if you have the right version, open a **Command Line Interface (CLI)**, and do:

     `python3 --version`

     Check if you also get `pip3`, which is Python's official package manager; you need this for installing packages which are not in the standard Python distributions (for example data-science related packages).
-To check if you have pip3, do this in your Command Line shell:
+To check if you have pip3, do this in your CLI:

     `pip3 --version`

-1. Install [Visual Studio Code (VSC)](https://code.visualstudio.com/); we will use this later as a text editor to write programs.
+1. Install **Visual Studio Code (VSC)** from https://code.visualstudio.com/ ; we will use this later as a text editor to write programs.

     From VSC, install the Python extensions.
 This shoukd also intsall Jupyter extension.
 If Jupyter extension is installed, you can just do `Open Folder` from VSC to open the directory `Lecturenotes`.
 After this you can browse the lecture notes from VSC.

 1. Install Jupyter.
 This gives you an easy to use working environment to do our exercises at the beginning.

     After you installed Python 3.x (above), you can install `Jupyter Notebook` from Python 3.x.
-Open a Command Line shell.
-From there do these:
+From CLI there do these:

       `pip3 install --upgrade pip`

       `pip3 install jupyter`

-    After installing Jupyter, to try that it works, from the Command Line shell, go to the directory where you unziped this course, and do:
+    After installing Jupyter, to try that it works, from CLI, go to the directory where you unziped this course, and do:

       `jupyter notebook`